SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Analysis

 \subsection{Injection and Recovery Tests}

-A key component of our analysis is assessing the limits on undetected planets in each of our target systems given the existing RV data from HIRES and HARPS.
-To do this, we empirically measure the search completeness for each system with at least 20 epochs of RVs as a function of semi-major axis and $M_{\rm p} \sin i$ using signal injection and recovery tests.
-Injection and recovery tests and RV search completeness plots are conveniently implemented in the \rvsearch\ package \citep{Rosenthal+2021ApJS}.
+An key goal of this study is to determine limits on undetected planets in each of the target systems given the existing public RV data.
+We empirically measure the search completeness for each system with at least 20 RV epochs as a function of semi-major axis and $M_{\rm p} \sin i$ using Keplerian injection and recovery tests.
+We used the injection and recovery functionality implemented in the \rvsearch\ package \citep{2021ApJS..255....8R}.

-Following the RV search for each target, we inject 5,000 synthetic Keplerian signals into the residuals from the best-fit RV model.
-The periods and RV amplitudes of the synthetic planets are drawn from log-uniform distributions spanning from 3 to $10^6$ days and 0.1 to 1000 m\,s$^{-1}$, respectively.
-The orbital eccentricities are drawn from a $\beta$~distribution following \citet{Kipping_2013MNRAS}.
-The search algorithm described in Section \ref{sec:analysis:rvsearch} then attempts to recover each synthetic planet, gradually building up a map in semi-major axis vs.\ $M_{\rm p} \sin i$ space of which hypothetical planets are detectable (or not).
+We inject a 10,000 individual synthetic Keplerian signals into the residuals from the best-fit RV model described in \secref{sec:analysis:rvsearch}.
+The periods and RV amplitudes of the synthetic planets are drawn from log-uniform distributions spanning from 3 to $10^6$ days and 0.1 to 1000 \ms, respectively.
+For simplicity, we assume all orbits are circular.
+The search algorithm described in \secref{sec:analysis:rvsearch} then attempts to recover each synthetic planet.
+The result is a map in semi-major axis vs.\ $M_{\rm p} \sin i$ space showing which hypothetical planets would or would not be detectable.

-The results of the injection and recovery tests are then used to compute the search completeness for each data set, displayed as contours of detection probability in the $a$ vs.\ $M_{\rm p} \sin i$ plane.
-Figure \ref{fig:HD190360_recoveries} shows an example of the injection and recovery test results with the corresponding completeness contours for the HD~190360 system.
-For this system, which has a total of 176 epochs of HIRES and HARPS data spanning 23.4 years, we find that a hypothetical $\sim$30~\Mearth\ planet would have a detection probability of roughly 50\% at an orbital separation of 1~au.
-Therefore, a Jovian planet at this location would likely be detected, while an Earth-mass planet would remain undetectable given this set of observations.
-The detection sensitivity begins to drop off steeply at orbital separations $\gtrsim$10~au due to the limited temporal baseline of the RV observations.
+The results of the injection and recovery tests are then used to compute the search completeness for each data set, shown as contours of detection probability in the $a$ vs.\ $M_{\rm p} \sin i$ plane.
+Figure \ref{fig:HD190360_recoveries} shows an example of the injection and recovery results for HD~190360 with the corresponding completeness contours.
+For this system, which has a total of 835 RV epochs from 8 different instruments spanning 29.2 years, we find that a hypothetical $M_{\rm p} \sin i\approx15$ \Mearth\ planet would have a detection probability of about 50\% at an orbital separation of 1~AU.
+Therefore, a Neptune-mass or more massive planet at this semi-major axis should be detectable, while any lower-mass planets would remain undetectable given the RV data.
+As expected, the detection sensitivity begins to drop off steeply at orbital separations $\gtrsim$10~AU due to the temporal baseline of the RV observations.
+All \rvsearch\ completeness plots are available for download.